pranavms13/web-search-mcp/README.md

 ## License

-This project is open source.
-Please respect website terms of service and robots.txt when scraping.
+This project is licensed under MIT License.
+You can check it out at - [LICENSE](/LICENSE)

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.